Ansh13579/Pizza-Dashboard/Readme.md

 - Focused on clean UI, responsive design, and user experience.
 - Loading and error states are handled for authentication.
 - Toast notifications provide user feedback for login/logout and errors.
+- **Challenge:** Ensuring seamless Google OAuth flow and protected routing in both development and production environments.

 ---